AnmolSirola/NFT-Market-Place/README.md

 ### Fork and Clone the Repo
-First, you need to fork the `Web3.0-World` repo.
+First, you need to fork the `NFT-Market-Place` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.

 Once forked, you can clone the repo by clicking the `Clone or Download` button on the top right corner of the forked repo.